 recombinant human papillomavirus quadrivalent vaccine (ree-KOM-bih-nunt HYOO-mun PA-pih-LOH-muh-VY-rus KWAH-drih-VAY-lent vak-SEEN)

 A vaccine used to prevent anal, cervical, vulvar, and vaginal cancer caused by human papillomavirus (HPV) types 16 and 18 and genital warts caused by HPV types 6 and 11.
-It is also used to prevent lesions that are caused by these viruses and that can lead to anal, cervical, vulvar, or vaginal cancer.
-Recombinant human papillomavirus quadrivalent vaccine is used in males and females aged 9-26 years.
-Recombinant human papillomavirus quadrivalent vaccine is being studied in the treatment of other medical conditions.
-Also called Gardasil and quadrivalent human papillomavirus (types 6, 11, 16, and 18) recombinant vaccine.
+Recombinant human papillomavirus quadrivalent vaccine is approved for use in males and females aged 9 to 26 years.
+It is a type of quadrivalent vaccine (a vaccine that works against four different viruses or other microorganisms).
+Also called Gardasil.